teberhardt/cards-over-lan/README.md

 ### Can I add my own cards?

 Yes, decks are written using a simple JSON format.
-Add them to the `decks` folder before starting up the server.
+Add them to the `packs` folder before starting up the server.

 ### Can I host this on a public webserver?